bilalmthl/ASIC-MAC-Project/README.md

 # ASIC MAC Project

 This project implements and benchmarks a custom SystemVerilog Multiply-Accumulate (MAC) unit using a Cadence RTL-to-GDSII digital design flow.
+For summarized baseline and pipelined post-route PPA results, see [`FINAL_RESULTS.md`](FINAL_RESULTS.md).

 ## Current Flow